Illinois Route 41

-Illinois Route 41 (IL 41) is a north–south highway in rural west-central Illinois.
+Illinois Route 41 (IL 41) is a north–south route in rural west-central Illinois.
 It runs from U.S. Route 136 near Macomb north to U.S. Route 34 and Illinois Route 164 in Galesburg, a distance of 37.53 mi.
 Illinois 41 is maintained by the Illinois Department of Transportation.

 Route description

 Illinois 41 begins at a junction with U.S. Route 136 in eastern McDonough County, east of Macomb and north of Adair.
 The route heads north and intersects Illinois 95 east of Bardolph.
 Illinois 41 continues north to Bushnell, where it becomes concurrent with Illinois 9.
 The two highways run northeast until Illinois 41 splits off of Illinois 9 and heads north into Prairie City.
 The highway leaves Prairie City to the east and enters Fulton County.
 In Fulton County, Illinois 41 heads north and passes through Avon before entering Knox County.
 The highway enters St. Augustine in southern Knox County, intersecting Illinois 116 along the village's northern edge.
 Illinois 41 continues north through Abingdon before entering western Galesburg, where it terminates at a junction with U.S. Route 34 and Illinois 164.

 Illinois 41 closely follows the Quincy Line south of Galesburg of the Chicago, Burlington and Quincy Railroad to the Bushnell wye (Quincy–Hannibal line and Beardstown–Paducah line).
 Four daily Amtrak trains travel this rail line section.